rgb-protocol/RGB-Documentation/rgb-state-and-operations/components-of-a-contract-operation.md

 # Components of a Contract Operation

-Let's now deep-dive into all the components of a contract operation, which are capable of changing the state of the contract and which are ultimately verified client-side by the legitimate recipient in a deterministic manner.
+Let's now deep-dive into all the components of a [Contract Operation](../annexes/glossary.md#contract-operation), which are capable of changing the state of the contract and which are ultimately verified client-side by the legitimate recipient in a deterministic manner.

 {% code fullWidth="true" %}
 ```